 Summers in Colorado can be hot, and heading out into the mountains for a camping trip can be a great way to escape the heat and cool off.
-This summer more than ever, camping is an extremely popular way to get out of the house on weekends and days off, and especially if you’re camping in an RV, it can be extremely difficult to find a spot.
+This summer more than ever, tent camping is an extremely popular way to get out of the house on weekends and days off.
 Campsite reservations are filling up weeks or months in advance, and finding a first-come, first-serve site sometimes means trolling a backwoods loop or staking out a spot and waiting for the previous campers to finish packing up, which is no fun for anyone.

 Luckily, if you have a tent, a whole different world of camping opens up for you.
 Tent camping is certainly much more primitive than RV camping, but if access to amenities is important to you, there are still ways for you to enjoy the great outdoors while still having access to a bathroom.
 If you’re willing to rough it a little bit more, you can experience all the wonders of backcountry camping without the crowds, and in a place like Colorado, it will usually come with stellar views.